National Bullying Prevention Month

 I’m not sure whether the grade (development stage of his peers) had much to do with the start of bullying or if it was just his deficits, but that year everything became too much.
 All of a sudden he had multiple kids bullying him at school.
 Both their words and their physical actions abused my son on a daily basis.
 The bright, sweet, little child I had always had was fading quickly.

 I tried working things out with the school; he repeatedly received bad reports sent homes, visits to the principal, and I even had to bring him home early on his last day of school because he was beginning to retaliate.
 He couldn’t control his impulses or find help, so he hit back from then on.
 I tried to teach him that when the kids throw things at him he needs to not throw things back but tell her teacher.
 It never stuck at that age though.
 He always panicked and reacted with an outburst followed by a meltdown.
 Always the one sent home.
 Yet we were denied aides or support of a special education class (where he had excellent social interactions just prior).

 Having trouble obtaining services and supports with that school, we went to the expense of moving houses to another district for second grade.
 We thought maybe it was a matter of it being a low-enrollment school.
 Things were no better at the next school.
 They actually got worse.
 That class proved to have more bullies; braver bullies at that.
-These kids, a couple anyway, even had the audacity to pick on me.
+One kid even had the audacity to pick on me!
 It was crazy.

 Becoming a bully as a misguided means of self-defense

 My once sweet boy now screamed at people, letting his fists fly in a fury at even a hint of disapproval from peers.
 Hyper-vigilance was now his regular mode of operation.
 I was at such a loss.
 It’s not uncommon for victims to become bullies themselves.
 This was my son’s survival mechanism.